 Consent 0715-4.1 limits the piggery to its existing size, in terms of 50 kg pig-equivalents, requiring no more than 3,529 50 kg pig-equivalents.
 The consent also requires that the final effluent must be treated in a system of oxidation ponds involving at least one anaerobic pond and two aerobic ponds for control of odour.
-An effluent irrigation system of minimum area 24.6 ha must be installed by June 2020, with discharge to land maximised and discharge to water minimised.
+An effluent irrigation system of minimum area 25 ha/m was installed by June 2020, with discharge to land maximised and discharge to water minimised.
+The calculated volume of effluent discharged to Waiongana Stream was significantly lower than the previous two years, due largely to the commencement of irrigating to land (water application volume = 54%, land application volume = 46%).

 Under the two consents, the Trust is required to provide to the Council for approval, management plans on the operation of the dual disposal system (Piggery Effluent Disposal Management Plan), protection of soil (Effluent Irrigation Management Plan), and control of odour (Odour Management Plan).
 Further, a Land Disposal Options Report, which will detail the feasibility of disposing all of the effluent to land, is required to be provided by June 2021.
 The Effluent Plans and Options Report are to be provided to Fish and Game New Zealand for comment.
+The consent holder has engaged Colin Kay Agricultural Consultant, to present the combined Land Disposal Options Report to Council due 2020-2021.

-For the 2018-2019 period, records of pig numbers and effluent discharges were provided, as required.
+For the 2019-2020 period, records of pig numbers and effluent discharges were provided, as required.
 The piggery size and number of 50 kg equivalents remain mainly unchanged and met the consent limit.